Ignasi Riera Llum Floor Lamp

 Manufacturer: Llum, Barcelona, Spain.

 Other versions: This Ignasi Riera Llum floor lamp exists in several colours.
-It was also made as a floor lamp with a single light, a pendant lamp and a wall lamp.
+It was also made as a floor lamp with a single light, a pendant lamp, a wall lamp and a table lamp.
+A table lamp can be found here, on Vintageinfo.

 Several Ignasi Riera exists.
 But about the designer of this lamp there is no information to be found.
 Two well known Ignasi Riera are Joan Ignasi Riera Mas, a designer and architect from Barcelona, but he is too young.
 Maybe it was his father or a family member who designed this floor lamp.
 Ignasi Riera i Gassiot is a writer, journalist, lecturer and parliamentarian born in 1940, also from Barcelona, Spain.